sharduul/chalk/_drafts/2020-07-12-leetcode-problem1.md

 layout: post
 title: "LeetCode 7.
 Reverse Integer"
 description: "In this segment, I go through solving leetcode problems for my own practice.
 I walk through my thinking process so that we can all learn together."
-# tags: [ask-ngninja, passive-income, frugality, personal-finance]
+tags: [algorithms, leetcode, programming, problem-solving]
 # og_image: "posts/this.jpg"
 ---